datalad-handbook/book/docs/code_from_chapters/yale.rst

 Datasets can be nested in superdataset-subdataset hierarchies.

 This overcomes scaling issues.
-Some dataset that we work with including ABCD become incredibly large, and when they exceed a few 100k files version control tools can struggle and break.
+Some datasets that we work with, including ABCD, become incredibly large, and when they exceed a few 100k files version control tools can struggle and break.
 By nesting datasets, you can overcome this and split a dataset into manageable pieces.
 If you are interested in finding out more, take a look into the usecase :ref:`usecase_HCP_dataset` or the chapter :ref:`chapter_gobig`.